An infection process near criticality: Influence of the initial condition: Introduction

-Considerable insight into the behavior of finite systems can be gained from the analysis of the infinite-population limit where the critical SIR process is equivalent to the critical branching process with continuous time.
-This is a classical subject, but we are studying an unusual setting with an arbitrary number $k$ of initially infected individuals.
-We derive several exact results in this infinite-population limit.
-Our analysis of finite systems employs asymptotic and scaling methods.
+Considerable insight into the behavior of finite systems can be gained from the analysis of the infinite-population limit.
+In this limit, the critical SIR process is equivalent to the critical branching process.
+This classical process is traditionally studied starting with a single infected individual.
+We allow an arbitrary number $k$ of initially infected individuals and derive several exact results in the infinite-population limit.

 The outline of this paper is as follows.
-In Sec.~\ref{sec:CBP}, we consider the infinite-population limit, present exact results for the outbreak size distribution and show that exact results approach a simple scaling form in the most interesting situation when $k\gg 1$.
+In Sec.~\ref{sec:CBP}, we consider the infinite-population limit, present exact results for the outbreak size distribution, and show that exact results approach a simple scaling form in the most interesting situation when $k\gg 1$.
 We then analyze the critical SIR process in a population with $N\gg 1$ individuals.
-The size of an outbreak is a random quantity, its average and variance are studied using scaling and heuristic arguments (Sec.~\ref{sec:SIR}) and asymptotically exact analysis (Sec.~\ref{sec:EA}).
+We study the distribution of the size of an outbreak using scaling and heuristic arguments (Sec.~\ref{sec:SIR}) and asymptotically exact analysis (Sec.~\ref{sec:EA}).
+In particular, in these sections we derive \eqref{av-extreme}--\eqref{var-extreme}.
 In Sec.~\ref{sec:SIR-time}, we investigate the duration of outbreaks.
-Several technical calculations are relegated to the Appendices~\ref{ap:det}--\ref{ap:time}.
+Several technical calculations are relegated to the Appendices~\ref{ap:record}--\ref{ap:time}.